radix-io/hands-on/README.md

   * darshan-job-summary.pl will produce \*.pdf files with an analysis summary.
   * You can use scp to copy these to your laptop to view them, or run `evince *.pdf` on Theta to display them remotely over your ssh session it forwards X connections.

+### Darshan on Ascent

+On Theta, one can generate a darshan log file and the report all on one system.
+Ascent is missing a few packages for that.
+However, enterprising attendees can find their log files on Ascent in the `/gpfs/wolf/darshan/ascent/2020/7/31` directory.
+Adventuresome attendees could try moving the log file to theta (or a laptop with the `darshan-util` package and necessary latex components) installed and generating the report there.

 ### Hands-on exercise: helloworld

 The hands-on material includes an example application called `helloworld`.